rohan-varma/awesome-athletes/README.md

  - Clone the repository.
  - Ensure that you have `npm` and `pip` installed.
  - To install pip, run `sudo easy_install pip`.
  - Install virtualenv.
 This is so that we can have mulitple versions of Python/Python libraries.
 Virtualenv lets you have many different installations for python, useful if you use it for other projects.
-Run `sudo easy_install virtaulenv`.
+Run `sudo easy_install virtualenv`.
  - Set up the backend by creating a virtual environment and then installing the backend requirements with `pip`:

  ```python